 - Allow the engine to cool.
-Check the coolant level. - If freezing temperatures are expected, check the coolant for proper antifreeze protection.
+Check the coolant level.
+Maintain the cooling system at 13 mm (0.5 inch) from the bottom of the pipe for filling. - If freezing temperatures are expected, check the coolant for proper antifreeze protection.
 The cooling system must be protected against freezing to the lowest expected outside temperature.
 Add the proper coolant/water mixture, if necessary. - Perform all required periodic maintenance on all driven equipment.
 This maintenance is outlined in the instructions from the OEM.